Lezzio/compiler/compiler/README.md

 # compiler

 This project implements a compiler for a C-like language.
-The compiler supports essential language features like block structures, int and char primitive types, arrays, functions, loops, scopes and arithmetic operations
+The compiler supports essential language features such as block structures, int and char primitive types, arrays, functions, loops, scopes and arithmetic operations

 The compiler is using the antlr4 framework targeted for C++.